 Conclusion

-The Poços of São Vicente Ferreira are definitely a place to visit during your stay in São Miguel island.
-Those are natural pools that invite into their crystal clear waters filled with colourful fishes.
+The Poços of São Vicente Ferreira are definitely a place to visit during your stay in São Miguel Island.
+Those are natural pools that invite you into their crystal clear waters filled with colorful fish.